ksivamuthu/couchbase-mobile-portal/md-docs/_20/guides/couchbase-lite/native-api/full-text-search/java.md

     Log.i(TAG, String.format("document properties %s", result.getString(0)));
 ```

-When you run a full-text query, the resulting rows are instances of `FullTextQueryRow`.
-This class has additional methods that let you access the full string that was matched, and the character range(s) in that string where the match(es) occur.

 It's very common to sort full-text results in descending order of relevance.
 This can be a very difficult heuristic to define, but Couchbase Lite comes with a fairly simple ranking function you can use.
-In the `orderBy:` array, use a string of the form `rank(X)`, where `X` is the property or expression being searched, to represent the ranking of the result.
-Since higher rankings are better, you'll probably want to reverse the order by prefixing the string with a `-`.
+In the `OrderBy` array, use a string of the form `Rank(X)`, where `X` is the property or expression being searched, to represent the ranking of the result.